Discover Trends & Technology

 AI can analyze user data to identify changes in behavior, such as a seller not logging in as often, or in outcomes, such as decreasing sales.
 A human looking for these indicators would likely not identify them in time to prevent dissatisfied users from quitting the site.

 After Bonanza's AI flags at-risk accounts, human sales managers reach out to the users to strategize ways to optimize their performance and boost their satisfaction.

 Bonanza's program also uses neural networks.
-"We're improving the AI by giving it more data, which helps it learn," Schlefer says.
-Bonanza also gives the AI feedback.
-"We manually confirm the AI's information and tell the AI what happens with at-risk sellers so it can learn by experience."
+“We manually confirm the AI's information and tell the AI what happens with at-risk sellers so it can learn by experience," Schlefer says.

 For example, the AI might alert sales managers about a seller who hasn't logged in for two weeks.
 But perhaps that seller is on vacation.
 The AI could store that information and when the same thing happens next year, it won't flag the account.

 AI didn't replace human workers at Roger Wilco or at Bonanza.
 Hopkins used to do his own scheduling, so Amy saves him time and frees up time the office manager's time for more important tasks.

 At Bonanza, “AI won't be reaching out to an account holder or giving that personal touch," Schlefer says.
 "Humans still need to do that part."

 AI increases the efficiency of human workers by helping direct the personalized experience they provide.
 AI typically integrates into existing systems to make employees more productive.
 That's true whether sorting through incoming resumes, increasing customer satisfaction or staffing the help line.